 This is an eyesight disease.
 There is not any proper cure for this disease however different surgeries can be performed to minimize its effect.

 The best way to get through this is to take your dog for examination as he arrives home and avoids dogs with genes of CEA.
-The different test can be run to check the presence of collie eye anomaly in you Border collie and other dogs.
+Different tests can be run to check the presence of collie eye anomaly in your Border collie and other dogs.
 Good eyesight of your border collie is very important.